Yep, this is me - a subject I don't really like talking about that much to be honest.

 What Defines Who I Am (still a work in progress - do we ever really find out?):

-Despite my negative undertones above regarding my employed years, I've realised that EVERY SINGLE EXPERIENCE has helped shape my character and refine (continually) my life purpose.
+I've realised that EVERY SINGLE EXPERIENCE has helped shape my character and refine (continually) my career, life and purpose.

 The cards I've been dealt with have provided little gems of insight, that when understood and internalised, helped sharpen my axe and hone my levels of conviction, tenacity, determination, compassion and humility.
 One of my favourite quotes sums this all up perfectly: "Iron doesn't become steel until it's been through the furnace".
 Indeed..

-Frustration Gives Way to Passion (and a sh!t load of risk)
+Frustration Gives Way to Passion (and a load of risk!)

 What the hell was I thinking?
-I turned down a cushy role (with a damn good salary) that I'd been offered by a reputable company selling IT solutions, to start my "dream".
-I can't express the fear, uncertainty and dread I felt when I first stepped into my new office facility in September 2008 - well, a converted tool shed in my outhouse at home.
+I turned down a good role (with a good salary) that I'd been offered by a reputable company selling IT solutions, to start my "dream".
+I can't express the fear, uncertainty and dread I felt when I first stepped into my new office facility in September 2009 - well, a converted tool shed in my outhouse at home.